Patient management and clinical progress

 Mental Health Co-Responders

-A joint effort between the Queensland Ambulance Service (QAS) and participating Hospital and Health Services, the Mental Health Co-responder Program sees a QAS senior paramedic paired with a senior mental health clinician from the local mental health service to provide timely and appropriate care for those experiencing a mental health crisis.
+A joint effort between the QAS and participating Hospital and Health Services, the Mental Health Co-responder Program sees a QAS senior paramedic paired with a senior mental health clinician from the local mental health service to provide timely and appropriate care for those experiencing a mental health crisis.

 In the past, most people calling Triple Zero (000) during a mental health crisis would be transported by paramedics to a hospital Emergency Department, however this collaborative service allows the patient to be treated and cared for in the comfort of their own home.